agrippa/spark-swat/README.md

 enables auto-optimization of user kernels and ensures identical semantics to the original JVM kernel.

+A brief slide deck on SWAT is available under spark-swat/docs/.

 # Components

 There are 5 main software modules that make up SWAT.